 VII.
-Budget , G1.B1.S1.A1 The instructor will participate in District Professional Development in the area of engaging the students in disciplinary habits of thinking. \$0.00 G1.B1.S1.A2 The instructor will receive support from the District CSS. \$0.00 G1.B1.S1.A3 Administrators will conduct walkthroughs in order to observe strategies in the classroom. \$0.00 4 G1.B1.S1.A4 Administrator will determine instructors requiring additional support and provide direct coach with instructor. \$0.00 Total: \$0.00
+Budget 1 G1.B1.S1.A1 The instructor will participate in school-based professional developments and professional growth opportunities to ensure effective delivery of standards based instruction. \$0.00 2 G1.B1.S1.A2 Teachers will receive support from the administrators, instructional coaches and District CSS. \$0.00 3 G1.B1.S1.A3 Administrators will conduct walkthroughs in order to observe strategies in the classroom. \$0.00 4 G1.B1.S1.A4 Administrator will determine instructors requiring additional support and provide teacher with coaching support. \$0.00 Total: \$0.00